-The history can be traced to the late 1870s when European explorer James Venture Mulligan accidentally discovered the Atherton Tableland.
-His original purpose of exploring Australia was to look for fertile land and minerals, particularly tin and gold.
-Aborigines had already inhabited the region for about 10,000 years prior to European arrival, thriving on land that provided plenty of sustenance.
+The Tablelands European history dates back to the late 1870s when European explorer James Venture Mulligan discovered the Atherton Tablelands quite by accident.
+His original purpose of exploring Australia was in searching for fertile land and minerals, particularly tin and gold.
+Aborigines had inhabited the region for about 10,000 years prior to European arrival, thriving on land that provided plenty of sustenance.

-Grazier, John Atherton, and European explorer John Newell joined Mulligan.
-Together they set out to find rich deposits of tin, gold and other natural resources such as timber and lumber.
-Vast tracks of forest were cleared for grazing and crops.
-Conservation has now seen much of the land regenerate and large tracts of original forest preserved to form one of the largest conservation zones in the world.
+Grazier John Atherton and explorer John Newell later joined Mulligan in the search for rich deposits of tin, gold and timber.
+Vast tracks of ancient forest were subsequently cleared for grazing and crops.
+Conservation has now seen much of the land regenerated and large tracts of original forest preserved to form one of the largest conservation zones in the world.
 These days the Tablelands are a popular destination for visitors who enjoy the cooler climate in comparison to that experienced on the coast.
 Plus there is the added attraction of glorious food and produce.

 The unique natural environment of the Atherton Tablelands is also home to the rare Lumholtz’s tree kangaroo, a small arboreal kangaroo.
 The tree kangaroo was first discovered by Carl Sophus Lumholtz, a Norwegian naturalist, ethnologist and explorer.
-He worked in South and North-Eastern Australia from 1880 to 1884 to collect new mammal specimens for the zoological and zootomical museums of the University of Christiania, Norway.
+He worked in South and North-Eastern Australia from 1880 to 1884 to collect new mammal specimens for zoological museums of the University of Christiania, Norway.
 He also studied the customs and anthropology of the Aboriginal populations.
 Lumholtz enlisted the help of some Aboriginal hunters to collect specimens and in 1882 they told him of an unusual animal species that lived high up in the trees of the coastal mountains.
 These turned out to be what are now known as Lumholtz’s Tree Kangaroos or, among the Aboriginal people, the Boongarry.

-They are about the size of a dog.
+Tree kangaroos are about the size of a small dog.
 The tail is long, cylindrical, and tufted on the end.
-It is used as a counterbalance while climbing or hopping and is not prehensile.
-The head is small and round with a large snout and small, rounded ears – rather like a bear.
+It is used as a counterbalance while climbing or hopping but is not used for grasping branches.
+Their head is small and round with a large snout and small, rounded ears – rather like a bear.
 They are generally brown or black, solitary and nocturnal, sleeping in tree branches during the day.
 They live in small, loose-knit groups of three to five, consisting of a male and female mates dispersed within a strongly defended home range.